Home ➡️ English Quotes ➡️ Socrates Quotes

 Socrates Quotes – Timeless Wisdom to Inspire Critical Thinking

-In this article, we explore some of the most popular Socrates quotes that continue to inspire people around the world.
+In this article, we explore some of the most popular Socrates quotes that continue to inspire people around the world — offering practical wisdom for personal growth, critical thinking, and ethical living in the modern age.

 🔍 Who Was Socrates?

-Despite being sentenced to death for “corrupting the youth” and “impiety,” Socrates’ ideas have stood the test of time.
+Despite being sentenced to death for “corrupting the youth” and “impiety,” Socrates’ ideas have stood the test of time — proving that truth and integrity transcend even the harshest opposition.

 🧠 Famous Socrates Quotes & Their Meanings